-- A.12 Construction of 220/132 kV, 2X100 MVA Substation nearby Una and 220 kV (Twin Zebra) D/C line from 220/132 kV Nehrian Substation to proposed 220/132 kV, 2X100 MVA Substation near Una (agenda by HPPTCL) - A.12.1 The power supply in Una Distt. is being catered through following system- - 1.
-220/132 kV,200 MVA Nehrain Substation by D/C LILO of 220 kV Hamirpur-Jallandhar line. - 2.
-132 kV D/C line from Nehrian to 132/33 kV Amb Substation - 3.
-132 kV S/C line from Amb to 132/33 kV Rakkar Substation - 4.
-132 kV S/C line on D/C towers from Rakkar to 132/33 kV Tahliwal Substation - A.12.2 Una Distt. has four important industrial areas namely Una (Mehatpur), Tahliwal, Amb & Gagret.
-Currently Una & Tahliwal area has peak load requirement of around 100 MVA and Amb and Gagret substation are also feeding around 90 MVA load. - A.12.3 The above load requirement is being fed from 220/132 kV, 200 MVA Nehrian Substation which is constructed by D/C LILO of 220 kV Jalandhar to Hamirpur (Single Zebra) line of PGCIL.
-Further the power is supplied by 132 kV D/C Nehrian-Amb line and thereafter through 132 kV S/C line from Amb to Una. - A.12.4 Presently, in case of fault on 132 kV Amb to Una line, the industrial area along with domestic consumers have to face power disruptions as there is no alternate supply to the area.
-Further the 132 kV S/C line from Amb to Una (Rakkar) is being used to its full capacity. - A.12.5 Apart from the above Hon'ble, Prime Minster has recently laid the foundation stone of Bulk Drug Pharma Park in Polian Beet area of Distt Una.
-There is additional load requirement of around 120 MVA which needs to be met progressively. - A.12.6 As an immediate measure HPPTCL is constructing 220/132 kV, 80/100 MVA Substation at Tahliwal (Distt.
-Una in Himachal Pradesh) by S/C LILO of 220 kV D/C Bhakra Jamalpur D/C line of BBMB with Provision of SPS to restrict drawl at 50 MVA and to ensure no drawl of Power from Jamalpur side in case of outage of Bhakhra -Tahliwal circuit in line with approval of Power Subcommittee of BBMB and 69th NRPC. - A.12.7 Therefore, considering above and lack of any other source of power nearby, HPPTCL has planned construction of 220 kV (Twin Zebra) D/C line from 220/132 kV

-Nehrian Substation to proposed 220/132 kV Substation near Una & 220/132 kV, 2X100 MVA Substation nearby Una.
-(Proposed Connectivity Diagram attached at Annexure- XIV).

-- A.12.8 As a result, N-1 compliant system shall be available to both existing domestic and industrial consumers as well as proposed Bulk Drug Pharma Project and future industries since the area is important industrial area of the state.
+- A.11 Construction of 220/132 kV, 2X100 MVA Substation nearby Una and 220 kV (Twin Zebra) D/C line from 220/132 kV Nehrian Substation to proposed 220/132 kV, 2X100 MVA Substation near Una (agenda by HPPTCL) - A.11.1 HPPTCL representative apprised that the power supply in Una Distt. is being catered through following system-

+- I. 220/132 kV,200 MVA Nehrain Substation by D/C LILO of 220 kV Hamirpur Jallandhar line. - II.
+132 kV D/C line from Nehrian to 132/33 kV Amb Substation - III.
+132 kV S/C line from Amb to 132/33 kV Rakkar Substation - IV.
+132 kV S/C line on D/C towers from Rakkar to 132/33 kV Tahliwal Substation - A.11.2 Una Distt. has four important industrial areas namely Una (Mehatpur), Tahliwal, Amb & Gagret.
+Currently Una & Tahliwal area has peak load requirement of around 100 MVA and Amb and Gagret substation are also feeding around 90 MVA load. - A.11.3 The above load requirement is being fed from 220/132 kV, 200 MVA Nehrian Substation which is constructed by D/C LILO of 220 kV Jalandhar to Hamirpur (Single Zebra) line of PGCIL.
+Further the power is supplied by 132 kV D/C Nehrian-Amb line and thereafter through 132 kV S/C line from Amb to Una. - A.11.4 Presently, in case of fault on 132 kV Amb to Una line, the industrial area along with domestic consumers have to face power disruptions as there is no alternate supply to the area.
+Further the 132 kV S/C line from Amb to Una (Rakkar) is being used to its full capacity. - A.11.5 Apart from the above Hon'ble Prime Minster has recently laid the foundation stone of Bulk Drug Pharma Park in Polian Beet area of Distt Una.
+There is additional load requirement of around 120 MVA which needs to be met progressively. - A.11.6 As an immediate measure HPPTCL is constructing 220/132 kV, 80/100 MVA Substation at Tahliwal (Distt.
+Una in Himachal Pradesh) by S/C LILO of 220 kV D/C Bhakra Jamalpur D/C line of BBMB with Provision of SPS to restrict drawl at 50 MVA and to ensure no drawl of Power from Jamalpur side in case of outage of Bhakhra - Tahliwal circuit in line with approval of Power Subcommittee of BBMB and 69th NRPC. - A.11.7 Therefore, considering above and lack of any other source of power nearby, HPPTCL has planned construction of 220 kV (Twin Zebra) D/C line from 220/132 kV Nehrian Substation to proposed 220/132 kV Substation near Una & 220/132 kV, 2X100 MVA Substation nearby Una.
+(Proposed Connectivity Diagram attached at Annexure-X). - A.11.8 As a result, N-1 compliant system shall be available to both existing domestic and industrial consumers as well as proposed Bulk Drug Pharma Project and future industries since the area is important industrial area of the state.
 HPPTCL has also granted connectivity to solar projects of around 103 MW.
-Further feasibility has been sought by additional Solar Projects of around 350 MW. - A.12.9 The proposed system was discussed in meeting held under chairmanship of Chief Engineer PSPA CEA on meeting dated- 02.11.2023 alongwith CTUIL & GRID INDIA.
-The proposal has been approved by CEA and it was decided that any strengthening /augmentation of associated ISTS shall be done if the need arises (MoM attached as Annexure- XV).
+Further feasibility has been sought by additional Solar Projects of around 350 MW.